-In the future, the Department of Public Safety will be conducting Security Surveys.
+The Department of Public Safety will be conducting Security Surveys in the future.
 These surveys will be conducted periodically with other members of the College community, including members of the Student Government Association.
-The primary goal of the surveys will be to identify areas of College locations that may present vulnerabilities to the public safety.
-The department will work with the Office of Institutional Research to develop and conduct surveys and with the Facilities Department to address concerns noted in the results.
-The Department reviews data from the Campus Climate Sexual Assault Survey which is conducted bi-annually.
+The primary goal of the surveys will be to identify areas of College locations that may present vulnerabilities to the public's safety.
+The Department will work with the Office of Institutional Research to develop and conduct surveys and with the Facilities Department to address concerns noted in the results.